-The Center for Jewish-Multicultural Affairs is an in-house initiative of the Jewish Federation of Greater New Orleans that contains all of the Federation’s external relations programs and directly reaches out to the wider community, both Jewish and non-Jewish.
-The Center will initially focus on four primary outreach areas with the Jewish community: African-American relations; LGBTQ relations, through the existing Jewish Pride New Orleans (JP NOLA) program; Latin-American relations; and multi-faith relations.
+The Center for Jewish-Multicultural Affairs (CJMA) is an in-house initiative of the Jewish Federation of Greater New Orleans that contains all of the Federation’s external relations programs and directly reaches out to the wider community, both Jewish and non-Jewish.
+The Center is initially focusing on four primary outreach areas: Black-Jewish relations; LGBTQ relations, through the existing Jewish Pride New Orleans (JP NOLA) program; Latin-American relations; and multi-faith relations.

 The Center for Jewish-Multicultural Affairs is proud to be continuing the Federation's partnership with WBOK radio (1230AM) to highlight and explore Jewish/African-American relations, with a show entitled Shalom: A Cross-Cultural Conversation co-hosted by Federation CEO Arnie Fielkow and Oliver Thomas.

 On April 15, 2021 (8:00am - 9:00am), Arnie and Oliver will be joined by special guests Gilad Katz, the Consul General of Israel to the Southwest U.S., and Dr. Kenneth St. Charles, the President and CEO of St. Augustine High School, for a discussion on cross-cultural collaboration and the benefts of building lasting partnerships.

 On August 12, our special guest was Regional Director of ADL South Central Aaron Ahlquist!
 You can listen to the episode here.

 On June 17, our guests were Aaron Ahlquist and former NBA player Marvin Roberts.
 You can listen to the episode here.

 On February 28, Arnie and Oliver discussed the launch of the Center and previewed what lies ahead!
 You can listen to the episode here.